 - Cut away any excess stems.

-- Gather a small cluster of your herbs together and tie them with twine or a twist tie.
+- Gather a small cluster of your herbs and tie them with twine or a twist tie.

 - Hang your herbs upside down